HomeLatest NewsOpinionGovernment relaxes FDI norms for the Indian retail sector

 The government is on a roll and is making concerted efforts to bring India’s economic growth back on track.
 In line with the overall demand, the government today relaxed the norms in single-brand retail and expanded the definition of mandatory 30% domestic sourcing norms.

-This is excellent news for foreign retailers giants like IKEA and Apple who will now find Indian market more lucrative to invest and conduct business in.
-Many foreign brands have been in a wait-and-watch mode on account of the difficulties so far perceived in meeting the mandated sourcing norms.
-With more clarity, many of such players can now make their foray into India to tap into India's consumption story – and to boost investments here.
+This is excellent news for foreign retailers giants like IKEA and who will now find Indian market more lucrative to invest and conduct business in.
+Many foreign brands have been in a wait-and-watch mode on of the difficulties so far perceived in meeting the mandated sourcing norms.
+With more clarity, many of such players can now make their foray into India to tap into India’s consumption story – and to boost here.

 Also, the announcement to allow single-brand retailers to start online sales, effectively doing away with the previous condition of first setting up a mandatory brick-and-mortar store, is also commendable.
 Massive capital is required for setting up a physical store vis-à-vis online platforms.
 Now retailers can start online sales without having to open physical stores.
 This will significantly ease capital pressure on small retailers who are looking to start afresh.

-Subscribe to receive the day's headlines from Tech Observer straight in your inbox
+Get the day's headlines from Tech Observer straight in your inbox

 By subscribing you agree to our Privacy Policy, T&C and consent to receive newsletters and other important communications.